Here is a breakdown of major shareholders in Planet Labs PBC (NYSE: PL)

-Planet Labs PBC (NYSE: PL) is -15.28% lower on its value in year-to-date trading and has touched a low of $3.70 and a high of $8.05 in the current 52-week trading range.
+Planet Labs PBC (NYSE: PL) is -21.46% lower on its value in year-to-date trading and has touched a low of $3.70 and a high of $7.51 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PL stock was last observed hovering at around $5.25 in the last trading session, with the day’s loss setting it -0.04% off its average median price target of $9.00 for the next 12 months.
-It is also 56.58% off the consensus price target high of $12.00 offered by 8 analysts, but current levels are 25.57% higher than the price target low of $7.00 for the same period.
+The PL stock was last observed hovering at around $4.78 in the last trading session, with the day’s gains setting it 0.05% off its average median price target of $9.00 for the next 12 months.
+It is also 59.75% off the consensus price target high of $12.00 offered by 8 analysts, but current levels are 31.0% higher than the price target low of $7.00 for the same period.

 5 Undervalued Stocks For 2023